BrightdayStudio/webdev-lessons/README.md

-# BaseFrame
+# webdev-lessons
-Base frame for starting a project.
+Web Development lessons

+This is for a course on Web Development Basics.